sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 ### Throttle or not throttle your connection?
 You should always limit the connectivity and try to emulate the connectivity of your users because it will make it easier for you to find regressions.
 Check out or [connectivity guide]({{site.baseurl}}/documentation/sitespeed.io/connectivity/).

+### Clear browser cache between runs
+By default Browsertime creates a new profile for each run you do and if you really want to be sure sure everything is cleared between runs you can use our WebExtension to clear the browser cache by adding  <code>--browsertime.cacheClearRaw</code>.

 ## Servers
+What you should know before you choose where to run sitespeed.io.

 ### Cloud providers
 We've been testing out different cloud providers (AWS, Google Cloud, Digital Ocean, Linode etc) and the winner for us has been AWS.
 We've been using c4.large and testing the same size (or bigger) instances on other providers doesn't give the same stable metric overtime.